nubenetes/awesome-kubernetes/docs/demos.md

 - [itnext.io: Hydrating a Data Lake using Log-based Change Data Capture (CDC) with Debezium, Apicurio, and Kafka Connect on AWS](https://itnext.io/hydrating-a-data-lake-using-log-based-change-data-capture-cdc-with-debezium-apicurio-and-kafka-799671e0012f) Import data from Amazon RDS into Amazon S3 using Amazon MSK, Apache Kafka Connect, Debezium, Apicurio Registry, and Amazon EKS
 - [jfrog.com: 5 Steps to Hosting Your Application on Amazon Cloud Container Service](https://jfrog.com/blog/5-steps-to-hosting-your-application-on-amazon-cloud-container-service/)
 - [dzone.com: From Spring Boot Microservices to Lambda Functions 🌟🌟](https://dzone.com/articles/from-java-microservices-to-lambda-functions-a-jour) Get your microservices where they need to be.
+- [==AdminTurnedDevOps/DevOps-The-Hard-Way-AWS==](https://github.com/AdminTurnedDevOps/DevOps-The-Hard-Way-AWS) **This repository contains free labs for setting up an entire workflow and DevOps environment from a real-world perspective in AWS**

 ## Azure Samples
 - [github.com/Azure-Samples 🌟](https://github.com/Azure-Samples) Microsoft Azure code samples and examples in .NET, Java, Python, Node.js, PHP and Ruby